 David Crundwell is the SVP, Global Head of Corporate Affairs for Thomson Reuters.
-He began his career in stockbroking, specializing in the oil and mining sector, before leaving to concentrate on journalism – rising to assignment editor at Reuters.
-Moving into corporate affairs he worked for ten years with General Motors, followed by spells at organizations including Allen & Overy and ITN – building experience across the full range of marketing communications functions.
+He began his career in stockbroking, specialising in the oil and mining sector, before leaving to concentrate on journalism – rising to assignment editor at Reuters.
+Moving into corporate affairs he worked for ten years with General Motors, followed by spells at organisations including Allen & Overy and ITN – building experience across the full range of marketing communications functions.
 A spell in private equity working on international media deals led to an interest in returning to corporate life, joining Thomson Reuters in 2011.
-David is also vice-chairman of the UK governments expert advisory group on HIV/AIDs; and a member of the Joint Royal Colleges training board specialist committee on GUM.
+David is also vice-chairman of the UK government's expert advisory group on HIV/AIDs and a member of the Joint Royal Colleges training board specialist committee on GUM.

-Robert started his career in education, though has been Chief Executive of both Great Ormond Street Hospital and Ealing PCT.
+Robert started his career in education, though has been chief executive of both Great Ormond Street Hospital and Ealing PCT.
 Most recently at NHS London he has been responsible for the delivery across London of the transfer of the NHS’s public health functions to local government, Public Health England and the NHS Commissioning Board.

 Valerie Jolliffe runs her own venture capital company, specialising in early stage healthcare technologies and is a non-executive director of a number of spin out companies.
-Prior to that, she spent 10 years in corporate finance in the City and has an Engineering degree.
+Prior to that, she spent 10 years in corporate finance in the City and has an engineering degree.

 Dr Mary O’Mahony trained in general medicine and public health, finishing at St Thomas’ Hospital, London.
 Since then she has worked at local, regional and national levels in the control and prevention of communicable diseases.
 Her experience includes working on policy development at the Department of Health as well as its implementation, most recently as Director of Local and Regional Services in the Health Protection Agency.
-She has a long standing interest in the voluntary sector and training.
+She has a long-standing interest in the voluntary sector and training.